Events and Open Calls

 Medium: Any traditional, editionable print technique (ie no monotype, no digital)

-Price: Free to apply for current SGCI members, $60 for participation.
+Price: Free to apply for current SGCI members.
+If your edition is juried into the exchange, the fee is $60 for participation.

 (Thai invitees will pay 1500THB for membership and participation, this is equivalent to $45 to $50)